 The final phase in Art-Based Research is interpreting the art that was made by responding to and reflecting on it.
 This could include thinking about it, writing about it, or making more art!
 Art wise, I reflected on my “Zentangle” art by learning embroidery, which helped open my eyes to more structured art (as mentioned above).
-I would never thought that this type of art could be so stress relieving.
+I would never have thought that this type of art could be so stress relieving.
 It really takes my mind off of everything going on around me and makes me focus on what I’m doing, and that in itself reduces stress and anxiety, in my opinion.
 While engaging in “Zentangle” or embroidery, I don’t have time to actively stress about other things, because I am focused on that next stroke or stitch.
 I think that this type of mindfulness is so important in reducing feelings of stress and anxiety.

-When I interviewed Ben about his “Zentangle” experience, he had similar things to say about everything else around him being drown out, and just focusing on the task at hand.
+When I interviewed Ben about his “Zentangle” experience, he had similar things to say about everything else around him being drowned out, and just focusing on the task at hand.
 He had nothing but positive remarks about the “Zentangle” Method and the art therapy process.
 Also, completing something and having that feeling of satisfaction was something that was important to him (and me as well).

 Art-Based Research is built on lived experience through art expression, experiences, and viewing.
 In this study, art making was used to experience how “Zentangle” and art therapy can be used to reduce feelings of stress and anxiety.
 I believe through personal experience, research, and observation, that this is something that could be expanded on and used in the future.
-This is especially true during the global health pandemic 2020.
+This is especially true at the time of this writing, during the global health pandemic of 2020.
 I believe that art therapy and teletherapy are going to grow tremendously this year, and a lot of people will benefit from these practices in the future.